-- A student is not present at all; - Or, a student arrives later than 15 minutes to class: - Or, a student leaves earlier than 15 minutes before the end of class; - Or, a student misses more than 15 minutes of a class. - Or, a student has 3 tardies in a class.
+- A student is not present at all; - Or, a student arrives more than 15 minutes late to class; - Or, a student leaves earlier than 15 minutes before the end of class; - Or, a student misses more than 15 minutes during a class. - Or, a student has 3 tardies in the same class.